Lightstreamer/Lightstreamer-example-Kafka-adapter-java/README.md

   $java -cp example-kafka-adapter-java-0.0.1-SNAPSHOT.jar:kafka-clients-3.2.2.jar:log4j-api-2.18.0.jar:log4j-core-2.18.0.jar:lz4-java-1.8.0.jar:snappy-java-1.1.8.4:slf4j-api-2.0.1.jar com.lightstreamer.examples.kafkademo.producer.DemoPublisher boostrap_server topic_name
 ```

-Where *bootstrap_server* is the sam information retrieved in the previous section and topic name is `departuresboard-001`.
+Where *bootstrap_server* is the same information retrieved in the previous section and topic name is `departuresboard-001`.

 ### Client to use with this demo